Omni CMS Mashup

 xsl: contains files that style the pages used to edit Mashup, such as the credentials and settings pages.
 This does not effect the display page.

 The credentials pages are where you connect your social media accounts to Mashup.
 Each account gets its own credentials page.
-The module comes pre-loaded with one credential page for each type of social media (e.g. Facebook, Instagram), but you can create more by clicking +New at the top of the pages list view.
+The module comes pre-loaded with one credential page for each type of social media (for example Facebook, Instagram), but you can create more by clicking +New at the top of the pages list view.

 Editing credentials pages is done via page parameters (as a reminder, a page must be checked out to edit the parameters).
 There are two sections of the page parameters.